avigarg820/Cura/README.md

 WELCOME TO MY PROFILE.
 You are reviewing Project Cura.
 Description:
 Using Elementor, I created a WordPress website for Mohan Hospital & Ultrasound Scan Centre, a multi-specialty Hospital.
-I completed work on the website in five days and with a few little tweaks.
+I completed work on the website in 3 days and with a few little tweaks.

 ----PRIMARY LESSONS----
 1. Taught me how to interact with clients and how to deliver on time for daily progress reports